Running Rake tasks

 Scheduling Rake tasks

-Read more about the rake task add-in in the documentation.
+Read more about Rake Jobs in the documentation.

 Using deploy hooks